mohamedallam01/mohamedallam01/README.md

 - Dagger Hilt
 - Retrofit

-Currently Looking for an Internship or a junior Android developer position in reputable software company to utilize my experience and gain much more
+Currently Looking for a junior Android developer position in reputable software company to utilize my experience and gain much more